 The below table will give you an indication of how the speedometer reading is affected.

 Below are the actual differences between the stock 16” tire and the upgraded 285/75/16

 |Measurement||Stock Tire (265/70/17)||Upgrade (285/75/16)||Differences|

-A 31.6” or 265/75/16 or 265/70/17 will be a very snug fit on a MQ Triton.
+A 31.6” or 265/75/16 or 265/70/17 will be a very snug fit on an MQ Triton.
 Compared to the previous ML shape, the MQ Triton wheel arches and basic chassis design remained very similar.
-You could get away with this taller aspect ratio on-road, however there might be some scrubbing on the wheel arches when at full “flex” off-road.
+You could get away with this taller aspect ratio on-road, however, there might be some scrubbing on the wheel arches when at full “flex” off-road.
 You will get conflicting opinions from tire retailers regarding whether 265/70/17 will fit without rubbing during suspension articulation.

 f you want to fit a larger 33” tire without a suspension lift, there is some modification needed.
 The Ranger T6 crash bars protrude from the wheel well and the bigger 285/70/17 tire makes contact.
 These will need to be removed/modified first so as not to damage the new tires.
 They are quite a PITA to remove so be prepared.
 Once removed, and a 20+ offset aftermarket wheel is fitted you should be able to get the 33” tires to fit comfortably.